terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/README.md

   * Security Center Sources Editor: `roles/securitycenter.sourcesEditor`
   * Security Admin: `roles/iam.securityAdmin`

-If you are deploying this module in the logging project of the Terraform Example Foundation using the Terraform service account created in the Foundation, it already has all the necessary permissions in the logging project.
+If you are deploying this submodule in the logging project of the Terraform Example Foundation using the Terraform service account created in the Foundation, it already has all the necessary permissions in the logging project.

 ### APIs

-The project against which this module will be invoked must have the following APIs enabled:
+The project against which this submodule will be invoked must have the following APIs enabled:

 * App Engine Admin API: `appengine.googleapis.com`